 Let us then approach God’s throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.

 After 2003, Mosul became a city with increasing violence.
-Car bombs, attacks and all kind of violence are normal in this old city.
+Car bombs, attacks, and all kinds of violence are normal in this old city.
 Civilians of whatever religion and police and soldiers have been targeted.
-In the beginning of 2010, there was a significant increase in violent attacks on Christians.
+At the beginning of 2010, there was a significant increase in violent attacks on Christians.
 In the month of February that year, eight were killed in just ten days.
 This all caused an exodus of Christians.